markmoxon/elite-source-code-library/versions/cassette/README.md

 During compilation, details of every step are output in a file called `compile.txt` in the `output` folder.
 If you have problems, it might come in handy, and it's a great reference if you need to know the addresses of labels and variables for debugging (or just snooping around).

-## Differences between the various source files
+## Notes on the original source files

 ### ELITEC